pholmes2012/Simple_FRAM_FileSystem/README.md

 // begin(uint8 deviceAddress);             // Initialise the SFFS with an I2C FRAM device
 // begin(uint8 csPin, uint8 addressWidth); // Initialise the SFFS with an SPI FRAM device
 // VolumeName();                           // Return the volume name if one exists, or NULL if not
-// VolumeCreate(char* volumeName)          // Create a new volume, overwrite if one already exists
+// VolumeCreate(char* volumeName);         // Create a new volume, overwrite if one already exists
+// VolumeSize();                           // Return the total size of the FRAM
+// VolumeFree();                           // Return the size of free storage available for files
 ```

 SFFS_File API: